Should Vaccinations be Required for Students to Attend Public School?

 How it works

-In addition to these claims, when students attend school, they put more money into their school’s accounts, that they can spend on new textbooks, desks, paper, and all other necessary classroom supplies.
+A major aspect of vaccination is its role in maintaining healthy school environments.
+When students attend school, they put more money into their school’s accounts, that they can spend on new textbooks, desks, paper, and all other necessary classroom supplies.
 In the United States, if these students are missing class because of illnesses, their school could be losing up to $12,000 per student a year (depending on their state and school district).
 Not only is the school losing money, but if parents stay home from work to take care of their sick child, they are losing money from work and spending money on medications.
+Vaccines help reduce absenteeism in schools, and therefore play a key role in maintaining educational productivity and ensuring that schools have the resources they need.
 Hepatitis B, the most common disease, has affected 2 billion people in the world and even though there isn’t a cure, the average cost for the antiviral medication can cost anywhere between $48 and $6,000, while Influenza only costs about $70 for medications.

-In conclusion, people should get their required vaccines every year and keep them up to date.
-They protect against the most common and most deadly diseases and most are affordable or even free.
-Children and elderly people are more likely to contract and spread diseases so if your child is attending a public school it is highly recommended that you keep them immunized to prevent further contraction and spreading.
-When children are at school, they provide money for supplies and to help pay for teachers so if students are missing, there is a lower amount of money and lower amount of teachers the school is able to pay.
-Provided vaccinations in low income countries also have benefited economically from fewer sick dead people.
-Finally, your insurance companies want you to get vaccinated as well, so just help out our current and future generations by going to the doctor, getting the vaccinations you need and keeping them up-to-date.
+In conclusion, people should get their required vaccines every year and keep them up-to-date.
+They protect against the most common and deadly diseases, and most are affordable or even free.
+Vaccinations should be required for students to attend public school as they play a vital role in maintaining public health and preventing the spread of diseases within schools.
+Children and elderly people are more likely to contract and spread diseases, so it is highly recommended that you keep them immunized to prevent further contraction and spreading.
+When children are at school, they provide money for supplies and help pay for teachers, so if students are missing, there is a lower amount of money and fewer teachers the school can afford.
+Vaccinations in low-income countries also have significant economic benefits by reducing preventable deaths and improving health outcomes, which directly contributes to better school attendance and economic stability.
+Finally, your insurance companies want you to get vaccinated as well, so just help out our current and future generations by going to the doctor, getting the vaccinations you need, and keeping them up-to-date.

 Should Vaccinations be Required for Students to Attend Public School?.
 (2021, May 09).
 Retrieved from https://papersowl.com/examples/should-vaccinations-be-required-for-students-to-attend-public-school/